Speed limits in the United States by jurisdiction: New Mexico

 By statute, other state maintained roads may have speed limits of up to 75 mph.
 Four-lane divided highways in open areas often have 65 mph limits, with some 70 mph limits, such as almost the entire length of US 550 from Bloomfield to Bernalillo, and a 23-mile stretch of US 70 west of Roswell.

 Primary two-lane highways in open areas with parking shoulders often have 65 mph limits.

 Most primary two-lane highways without parking shoulders in open and mixed rural areas still have a 55 mph limit, but some have 60 mph limits.

 A 65 mph left lane minimum speed limit is sometimes indicated on 75 mph roads with steep grades, "slower traffic keep right" is also in effect.
-On one-way roadways state law reserves the left and center lanes of two or more lanes for passing.
+On one-way roadways, state law reserves the left and center lanes of two or more lanes for passing.
 There are reduced advisory speed limits for some roads during poor weather.
 Speeding fines are doubled in construction zones and designated safety corridors, with signs often stating this.
 There are no longer night speed limits, nor are there any differential speed limits for heavy trucks.

-There are two other statutory speed limits in New Mexico that are often altered, especially on urban arterials or even city or countywide: thirty miles per hour in a "business or residence district" and fifteen miles per hour near schools at certain times.
-For example, in Albuquerque the default speed limit is thirty miles per hour as per state law, but many streets have a different speed limit.
-Some school zones there have twenty miles per hour speed limits.
-The city of Santa Fe's default speed limit is twenty five miles per hour.
+There are two other statutory speed limits in New Mexico that are often altered, especially on urban arterials or even city or countywide: 15 mph in a "business or residence district" and 15 mph near schools at certain times.
+For example, in Albuquerque the default speed limit is 30 mph as per state law, but many streets have a different speed limit.
+Some school zones there have 20 mph speed limits.
+The city of Santa Fe's default speed limit is 25 mph.
 Although there are no signs to make drivers aware of the altered limit, the limit is signed on most roads where it applies.
-Los Alamos County alters the urban default and absolute speed limits to twenty five miles per hour and 50 mph respectively, but posts signs at county lines.
+Los Alamos County alters the urban default and absolute speed limits to 25 mph and 50 mph respectively, but posts signs at county lines.